-External Deadline: September 26, 2014
+External Deadline: September 30, 2015

-Award Information: Anticipated Amount: Grants are currently set at $300,000 for a three-year period, with $100,000 payable in the first year and equal sums payable in the second and third years, subject to the receipt of acceptable progress reports.
+Award Information: Grants are currently set at $300,000 for a three-year period, with $100,000 payable in the first year and equal sums payable in the second and third years, subject to the receipt of acceptable progress reports.
 Normally, fifteen new awards will be made annually.
-The awards will be made to tax-exempt institutions described in section 501(c)(3) of the Internal Revenue Code, and will be designated for the support of the research programs described in the applications.
+The awards will be made to tax-exempt academic or degree-granting institutions described in section 501(c)(3) of the Internal Revenue Code, and will be designated for the support of the research programs described in the applications.
 Awards are issued from the Searle Funds at The Chicago Community Trust.

-Materials to Office of Research: Single Page Proposal Summary (0.5” margins; single-spaced; font type: Arial, Helvetica, or Georgia typeface; font size: 11 pt.).
+- Single Page Proposal Summary (0.5” margins; single-spaced; font type: Arial, Helvetica, or Georgia typeface; font size: 11 pt.).

-CV – (4 pages maximum)
+- CV – (4 pages maximum)

-Link to Award: http://searlescholars.net/go.php?id=5
+Link to Award: http://searlescholars.net/

-Purpose: The Searle Scholars Program makes grants to selected academic institutions to support the independent research of outstanding young scientists who have recently been appointed as assistant professors on a tenure-track appointment.
+Purpose: The Searle Scholars Program makes grants to selected academic institutions to support the independent research of outstanding early-career scientists who have recently been appointed as assistant professors on a tenure-track appointment.
 Grants are $300,000 for a three-year term with $100,000 payable each year of the grant, subject to the receipt of acceptable progress reports.
 Generally, the program makes 15 new grants annually.

-Applicants for awards which will be activated on July 1, 2015 will be expected to be pursuing independent research careers in biochemistry, cell biology, genetics, immunology, neuroscience, pharmacology, and related areas in chemistry, medicine, and the biological sciences.
+Applicants for awards which will be activated on July 1, 2016 will be expected to be pursuing independent research careers in biochemistry, cell biology, genetics, immunology, neuroscience, pharmacology, and related areas in chemistry, medicine, and the biological sciences.

-Candidates should have begun their appointment as an independent investigator at the assistant professor level on or after July 1, 2013.
+Candidates should have begun their appointment as an independent investigator at the assistant professor level on or after July 1, 2014.
 The appointment must be their first tenure-track position (or its nearest equivalent) at an invited institution.

 Potential applicants whose institutions do not have tenure-track appointments should consult with the scientific director of the Program regarding eligibility PRIOR to preparing an application.